leowonderful/VictoriasSecret/README.md

 I plan on releasing a version of this monitor using only requests (XHR) in the near future.

 # Usage
-You only need to enter a Discord webhook from your desired channel into a text file named `config.txt`.
+You only need to enter a Discord webhook from your desired channel into `config.txt`.

 If this file is not present OR the webhook is not working, you will need to manually enter a webhook in terminal.